gamer-project/gamer/doc/wiki/Quick-Start:-1D-Shock-Tube.md

 ```

 > [!CAUTION]
-> Remember to remove the previous `gamer` by `make clean` before `make` and copy the new executable to the working directory.
+> Remember to copy the new executable to `bin/shocktube`.

 2\.
 Set the number of OpenMP threads by editing the runtime parameter
 [[OMP_NTHREAD | MPI-and-OpenMP#OMP_NTHREAD]]